Holographic principle: Experimental tests

 This plot shows the sensitivity of various experiments to fluctuations in space and time.
-Horizontal axis is the log of apparatus size (or duration time the speed of light), in meters; vertical axis is the log of the rms fluctuation amplitude in the same units.
+Horizontal axis is the log of apparatus size (or duration times the speed of light), in meters; vertical axis is the log of the rms fluctuation amplitude in the same units.
 The lower left corner represents the Planck length or time.
 In these units, the size of the observable universe is about 26.
 Various physical systems and experiments are plotted.
 The "holographic noise" line represents the rms transverse holographic fluctuation amplitude on a given scale.

 The Fermilab physicist Craig Hogan claims that the holographic principle would imply quantum fluctuations in spatial position that would lead to apparent background noise or "holographic noise" measurable at gravitational wave detectors, in particular GEO 600.
 However these claims have not been widely accepted, or cited, among quantum gravity researchers and appear to be in direct conflict with string theory calculations.

 Analyses in 2011 of measurements of gamma ray burst GRB 041219A in 2004 by the INTEGRAL space observatory launched in 2002 by the European Space Agency, shows that Craig Hogan's noise is absent down to a scale of 10^{−48} meters, as opposed to the scale of 10^{−35} meters predicted by Hogan, and the scale of 10^{−16} meters found in measurements of the GEO 600 instrument.
 Research continued at Fermilab under Hogan as of 2013.

 Jacob Bekenstein claimed to have found a way to test the holographic principle with a tabletop photon experiment.

+Celestial holography

+In 2020, Andrew Strominger, the Harvard theoretical physicist who developed the dS/CFT correspondence said he believed an equivalence relation he introduced in his 2016 lecture series Lectures on the Infrared Structure of Gravity and Gauge Theory, the infrared triangle, proposed to constrain theories of quantum gravity, could be used to show that a holography of the universe is not limited to AdS space.
+This developed into the subfield of celestial holography, which seeks to reformulate QFTs and quantum gravity in asymptotically flat spacetimes in terms of a lower-dimensional CFT defined on the celestial sphere at null infinity.
+Strominger and others in the subfield aim to approach it as testable within real world physics using gravitational wave detection with LIGO or LISA.

+In celestial holography, scattering amplitudes in four-dimensional flat spacetimes are related via Mellin transforms over external particle energies to correlation functions of conformal primary operators in the associated celestial CFT.
+The central conjecture is that this correspondence provides a complete boundary description of the gravitational S-matrix in a flat Minkowski spacetime.

+The Celestial Holography Initiative at Perimeter Institute for Theoretical Physics was founded in 2021 by Sabrina Pasterski to further the subfield.
+In 2023, the Simons Foundation entered into a collaboration with the initiative, of which Strominger is the director.